 - Accessibility

 Chances are good if they found your page or blog based on a search “your keyword,” they are where they want to be.
-So you need to have content well displayed and laid out so it can be easily read.
+So you need to have content well displayed and laid out to be easily read.

 Tip4: Readability